bardurt/MovieDatabase/README.md

 ### Step 3
-Run the project and play around to list moves!
+Run the project and play around to see a list of popular movies!

+### Step 4
+Add your own features!